 It is a scientific fact that the lower core temperature, the juicier the meat.
 But we certainly don’t want to eat raw pork; it simply isn’t safe.
 The lowest recommended core temperature for pork is 62C/145F.

 That is what we’re going for.
 Because when you crank up the heat again, the temperature will continue to rise, and by the time the crackling has crisped up, the core temp will read somewhere around 70C/158F.

 But to produce an even juicier result, we use a little bit more kitchen science: a process called osmosis.
 Feel free read up on it on Serious Eats , but the short version is that salt helps to retain much more juice in the meat.

-We also know that key to getting a crisp rind is a humid heat treatment of the rind; that’s why some prescribe frequent basting throughout the roasting.
+We also know that key to getting a crisp crackling is a humid heat treatment of the rind; that’s why some prescribe roasting it upside down, or frequent basting throughout the roasting.
 And finally, we need a killer gravy.

 What it all boils down to is this super simple method:

 - Salt the meat the day before to initiate the process of osmosis

 - Braise the meat under aluminum foil together with aromatic vegetables and herbs until you reach a core temperature of 60C/140F.